Orion

 Planets:

-• Jupiter is the bright evening planet all winter in Aries.
+• Jupiter is the bright evening planet all winter in Taurus.

-• Neptune is in Pisces below the southern fish circulet.
+• Neptune is in Pisces below the circlet.
 By February, it will be positioned low in the western sky at nightfall.
+There is a lunar occultation on January 5 and a conjunction with Venus on February 3.

 • Pluto is too close to the sun to observe while in Sagittarius.